 Too many people get caught up on the idea of web design being the only important factor for a website.

 In reality, web design is just one element among the many things that matter for website building.
-In fact, your primary focus should be on developing all kinds of great content that answers any potential question a user might have when they enter your site.
+Your primary focus should be on developing all kinds of great content that answers any potential question a user might have when they enter your site.

 Your web design efforts should be guided by the idea that you’ll have this kind of content available on your site.